manavsagar46/microsoft_web_clone/README.md

 - **HTML5** – For structure and content
 - **CSS3** – For styling and responsive layout

-> ⚠️ No JavaScript or frameworks were used in this project.
+> ⚠️ No JavaScript or frameworks were used in this project.❌❌

 ---
 ## 📌 Disclaimer